ladjs/superagent/docs/index.md

 ## Basic authentication

-  Basic auth is currently provided by the _node_ client in two forms, first via the URL as "<user>:<pass>":
+  Basic auth is currently provided by the _node_ client in two forms, first via the URL as "user:pass":

     request.get('http://tobi:learnboost@local').end(callback);